michalmoczynski/gaussian-splatting-Windows/README.md

 The folder will download to the root of our command line prompt with the name "Gaussian-Splatting".
 Typically in your ```C:User/<username>``` folder.
 For example, on my PC the folder is now located at C:User/Jonat/Guassian-Splatting

-## Important update tio installation
+## Important update to installation

 The original installation instructions didn't work for me, I found this post that solved my issues: https://github.com/graphdeco-inria/gaussian-splatting/issues/332